Simple Muhammara Dip (Roasted Red Pepper Dip with Walnuts)

 • If the muhammara dip is too thick/thin: if it’s too thick, add an extra tablespoon of olive oil.
 If it’s too thin, then a tablespoon of breadcrumbs could help bring it to the correct consistency.

-Check the blog post for more tips, serving suggestions, and answers to top FAQs!
+Check the blog post for more tips, optional add-ins, and serving suggestions!

 Course: Appetizer, Side, Snack